 Visual field test (perimetry)

 Your visual field is the full extent of what you can see to the sides without moving your eyes.
-The visual field test determines whether you have difficulty seeing in any areas of your overall field of vision.
-The different types of visual field tests include:
+The visual field test determines whether you have difficulty seeing anywhere in your overall field of vision.
+Types of visual field tests include:

 - Confrontation exam.
 Your eye doctor sits directly in front of you and asks you to cover one eye.
 You look straight ahead and tell the doctor each time you see his or her hand move into view.

-- Tangent screen exam.
+- Manual testing, including tangent screen and Goldmann exams.
 You sit a short distance from a screen and focus on a target at its center.
 You tell the doctor when you can see an object move into your peripheral vision and when it disappears.

 - Automated perimetry.
-As you look at a screen with blinking lights on it, you press a button each time you see a blink.
+As you look at a screen with blinking lights on it, you press a button each time you see a light.